TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_cpsw_est.md

 The example application opens one DMA TX channel and one DMA RX channel.
-The TX channel will be used to inject test packets into CPSW host port.
+The TX channel will be used to inject test packets into the CPSW host port.
 The RX channel receives packets and just drops them as this example doesn't focus on RX data path.

 The application will also open the MAC port and will wait until the port gets